-We get it – you want a cheap VPN, but don't want to miss out on all the premium features on offer.
-Well, while you often do get what you pay for in tech, there are a few VPN providers that offer absolute bargain value alongside all the best VPN features.
+When it comes to picking the best VPN, it used to be the case that a cheap VPN simply couldn't match up to providers charging twice as much.
+Now, though, while you often do get what you pay for in tech, there are a few cheap VPN providers that offer absolute bargain value alongside all the essential features.
 And, in some cases, even more on top of that.

-The problem lies in identifying a good one.
-As with any product, you should make sure to do your homework to make sure you won't end up with a dud, and that can take a lot of trial and error plus a bunch of refunds to claim.
+What's tricky is picking a good one – there are still plenty of shoddy options out there that'd you'd be best off avoiding.
+So, as with any product, you should make sure to do your homework to make sure you won't end up with a dud, and that can take a lot of trial and error plus a bunch of refunds to claim.

 Or, you know, you could pick from the services we've outlined below – we've tested them all rigorously, and you can be sure they offer the best mix of value and function.